About the course

-You may decide to study abroad during your third year and take advantage of our fee-wavier during this period.
+You may decide to study abroad during your third year and take advantage of our fee-wavier during this period (2017 entry).

 By opting for our four-year BBA Business Administration, you can spend a year studying at one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong or Japan.
 Your degree content remains otherwise the same as the three-year course.